celenityy/adguard-safari-settings-ios/README.md

 Settings for Websites -> Content Blockers -> **Use Content Blockers On** -> `All Websites`

+Now we can get to the AdGuard :p

 # Home

 **Protection is on** -> `Safari Protection is on` ✅